CivicActions/guidebook/docs/030-policies/community-participation.md

 ---
-status: Work in progress, copied from the combined prodev-community-participation file before it was split into two topics
+status: Work in progress
-updated: May 9, 2017, copied on 11/28/17.
+updated: March 18, 2021, copied on 11/28/17.
 ---

 # Professional Development and Community Participation

 ## Background - the Why

-CivicActions set a goal of developing individual Professional Development plans for all team members in early 2014.
-We also set a goal of strengthening Community Participation in 2014 and leveraging the intersection of participation and Marketing ([See 5% Presentation](https://docs.google.com/presentation/d/1GuEXsq8m80Sl9Jk2GE_b2oKsk38F11Vc5m7B8M8rGaA/edit#slide=id.g235778c_0_2)).
+Here at Bloom Works we believe in living our values, not just saying them.
+Creating the Professional Development stipend demonstrates our commitment to our staff and building equity, and opportunity, into the working experience at Bloom.

 We value Professional Development and Community Participation for a number of reasons: